MicrosoftDocs/win32/desktop-src/oe/oe-addressformat.md

 ---
 title: ADDRESSFORMAT enumeration
 description: Do not use.
-Used by the GetFormat method to specify the format of a text-based representation of an address string. ms.assetid: 'd11165b4-aa62-41b3-b87e-9d60ca166e35'
+Used by the GetFormat method to specify the format of a text-based representation of an address string. ms.assetid: d11165b4-aa62-41b3-b87e-9d60ca166e35
+keywords:
-keywords: ["ADDRESSFORMAT enumeration Windows Mail (formerly Outlook Express)", "ACCESSTYPE enumeration Windows Mail (formerly Outlook Express)"]
+- ADDRESSFORMAT enumeration Windows Mail (formerly Outlook Express)
+- ACCESSTYPE enumeration Windows Mail (formerly Outlook Express)
 topic_type:
 - apiref
 api_name: